jpzs444/jpzs444/README.md

 # Hello, World!
-**I am JP**—a second-year Information Technology student from the Philippines.
+**I am JP**—a third-year Information Technology student from the Philippines.
 I currently study programming in my own small space at home.
 If I am not coding or watching videos of tech professionals on YouTube, I am most likely scrolling through social media and GitHub or drinking a hot cup of coffee while playing Valorant with my closest friends.
 #
 🌱 I’m currently learning **JavaScript**.
 👋 I’m looking to collaborate with **students and experienced developers**.